h2oai/sparkling-water/DEVEL.md

    import java.io.File
    val df: DataFrame = new DataFrame(new File("/datasets/allyears2k_headers.csv.gz"))
    ```
-   > Note: The file has to exist on all nodes.
+   > Note: The file must be present on all nodes.
-  2. HDFS
+  2. From HDFS:

    ```scala
   val sc = new SparkContext(conf)